pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-retentionlabel-ensure.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+The `--assetId` option has to do with event-based retention.
+Event-based retention is about starting a retention period when a specific event occurs, instead of the moment a document was labeled or created.

 ## Examples

 Applies a retention label to a list item in a given site based on the list id and label name